Infant Twins Traveling With Parents Were Drenched In Urine And Buried Under Piles Of Clothes, Police Say

-A Tennessee couple was traveling with 6-month-old twins, drenched in urine, and buried under piles of clothes.
+A Tennessee couple was traveling with six-month-old twins, drenched in urine, and buried under piles of clothes.
 According to the New York Post, Crystal Cramer and Christopher Smith were charged Wednesday for criminal abuse and wanton endangerment.
 The twins were discovered in appalling conditions at a gas station in Kentucky after concerned clerks called police after noticing the pair sitting at the gas pump for hours.

 When the police officers arrived on the scene, the pair told them that they were waiting to fix their vehicle.
 The officers had asked the couple if they had any children, to which they pointed to the backseat.